Docky37/alerts/readme.md

 	    { "address":"748 Townings Dr", "station":"3" },
 	    { "address":"951 LoneTree Rd", "station":"2" }
 	]

+### The medicalRecord endpoint

+**GET - http://localhost:8080/medicalRecord**   >>> returns the list of MedicalRecord in DataBase.

+	Response: 200 OK - An array of MedicalRecord (or an empty array if no MedicalRecords exists) [
+	    {
+	        "id": 1,
+	        "firstName": "John",
+	        "lastName": "Boyd",
+	        "birthDate": "03/06/1984",
+	        "medications": [
+	            "aznol:350mg",
+	            "hydrapermazol:100mg"
+	        ],
+	        "allergies": [
+	            "nillacilan"
+	        ]
+	    },
+	    {
+	        "id": 2,
+	        "firstName": "Jacob",
+	        "lastName": "Boyd",
+	        "birthDate": "03/06/1989",
+	        "medications": [
+	            "pharmacol:5000mg",
+	            "terazine:10mg",
+	            "noznazol:250mg"
+	        ],
+	        "allergies": []
+	    },
+		...
+	    {
+	        "id": 23,
+	        "firstName": "Eric",
+	        "lastName": "Cadigan",
+	        "birthDate": "08/06/1945",
+	        "medications": [
+	            "tradoxidine:400mg"
+	        ],
+	        "allergies": []
+	    }
+	]

+**GET - http://localhost:8080/medicalRecord/{lastName}/{firstName}**   >>> returns the medical record if exists in DB.

+	Response: 200 An array of MedicalRecord or 404 Not found for example /firestation/29 15th St returns :
+	    {
+	        "id": 2,
+	        "firstName": "Jacob",
+	        "lastName": "Boyd",
+	        "birthDate": "03/06/1989",
+	        "medications": [
+	            "pharmacol:5000mg",
+	            "terazine:10mg",
+	            "noznazol:250mg"
+	        ],
+	        "allergies": []
+	    }

+**POST - http://localhost:8080/medicalRecord**   >>> add a list of MedicalRecord.
+Used to copy all JSON list of medical records. for example you can add the project 5 given data.

+**PUT - http://localhost:8080/medicalRecord/{lastName}/{firstName}**   >>> update a medical record, if it exists in DB.

+	Response 201 Created or 404 Not found for example you can update Boyd/Jacob medical record with this JSON raw body (Do not add an id):
+		{
+	        "firstName": "Jacob",
+	        "lastName": "Boyd",
+	        "birthDate": "03/06/1989",
+	        "medications": [
+	            "pharmacol:5000mg",
+	        ],
+	        "allergies": [
+	        	"peanuts"
+	        ]
+	    }

+**DELETE - http://localhost:8080/medicalRecord/{lastName}/{firstName}**  >>> Delete the medical record if exists in DB.

+	Response 200 OK or 404 Not found

+-------   Other URI: medicalRecords (with a final s)   -------

+**POST - http://localhost:8080/medicalRecords**   >>> add a list of medical record in DB.
+It uses a for each loop and the add one MedicalRecord to add and join each medical record.

 ### OPS endpoints

 **GET - http://localhost:8080/communityEmail/{city}**   >>> returns the list of eMail address of inhabitants of the given city.